heptarch/heptarch.github.io/drafts/tarkovsky.md

 <br>

-Via di San Niccolò is a crabbed network of alleys, at once intimate and disorienting, which wanders like the handwriting of a drunken lover over the parchment of Florence.
+Via di San Niccolò is a crabbed network of alleys, which wanders like the handwriting of a drunken lover---at once intimate and disorienting---over the parchment of Florence.
 It is a great favourite of locals, who slyly regard each other over their amari, from neighbouring bars, as the sun sets and shadows slink down the Via.
 It is a place of secrets.